spring-attic/spring-xd/README.md

 While it is possible today to build such solutions using Spring (see the [Spring Data Book][] for details and examples), Spring XD will move well beyond the framework API level by providing an out-of-the-box executable server, a pluggable module system, a high level configuration DSL, a simple model for distributing data processing instances on or off the Hadoop cluster, and more.

 You can fork the repository and/or monitor JIRA to see what is going on.
 As always, we consider the feedback from our broad and passionate community to be one of our greatest assets.
-We have been doing a lot of prototyping over the past year, so you will see some code drops soon.
-Also, we plan to post blogs after each sprint so that you can follow along with the progress.

 ## Documentation

-We are just getting underway with documentation.
-Look for it on the [XD wiki](https://github.com/springsource/spring-xd/wiki)
+Look for it on the [XD wiki](https://github.com/springsource/spring-xd/wiki).

 ## Getting Help

 * Get involved with the community on StackOverflow using the tag spring-xd.

 ## License